What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • temporary blood clotting test;

-• analysis of the D-dimer index to exclude thromboembolism;
+• D-dimer analysis to exclude thromboembolism;

 • quantitative calculation of fibrinogen in the blood;